lanlan63/lanlan63.github.io/README.md

 Document the user creation process with screenshots.
 Explain the principle of least privilege and why using a non-root administrative user is important.

-Screenshots demonstrating that all server administration is performed via SSH from the workstation, not from the server console.

 ![df -h](https://github.com/user-attachments/assets/be8784f8-bd26-4b07-8bdf-b27a9510f659)
 ![df -h](https://github.com/user-attachments/assets/b96ad45a-45ee-4613-8f56-1d6a9894a6af)